nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `exit` : Exits the app.

 Once you've tried out these basic commands, it's helpful to understand [how they are organized](#command-structure).
-This will make it easier to navigate and use **all** commands in EZSTATE effectively, and to grasp how each part functions.
+This will make it easier to navigate and use **all** commands in EZSTATES effectively, and to grasp how each part functions.

 ### Command Structure

-Understanding the command structure in EZSTATE is essential for efficient navigation and use of the app’s features.
+Understanding the command structure in EZSTATES is essential for efficient navigation and use of the app’s features.
-Each command in EZSTATE is designed to follow a **clear, consistent format**, allowing you to manage clients, listings, and appointments with precision and speed.
+Each command in EZSTATES is designed to follow a **clear, consistent format**, allowing you to manage clients, listings, and appointments with precision and speed.
 By mastering this structure, you will find it easier to remember commands and customize inputs, making your experience smoother and enabling you to accomplish tasks more effectively.

-This section breaks down the **structure, reference, and prefixes** used across all commands, so you can quickly become proficient with EZSTATE.
+This section breaks down the **structure, reference, and prefixes** used across all commands, so you can quickly become proficient with EZSTATES.

-Commands in EZSTATE follow the same structure:
+Commands in EZSTATES follow the same structure:

 <p style="text-align: center;">
 `commandWord (REFERENCE) (PREFIXES)`